Table of Contents

 Overwatering

-When you subject your cannabis plants to a lot of water, you alter the normal functioning of the root system.
+When you subject your pot plants to a lot of water, you alter the normal functioning of the root system.
 For example, when the weed plants are grown in an area with poor drainage, the roots tend to rot, affecting the absorption of essential minerals into the plant tissues.

 Availability Of Excessive Amounts Of Other Nutrients